 Example:

-Let us take an example to illustrate the std::ctype::do_widen in C++.
+Let's consider an example to demonstrate the std::ctype::do_widen function in C++.

 #inlcude<iostream>